Mixed-Use Development in Nashville: Expert Tips for Building Smarter

 Project Example: The AerstonPinpoint accuracy is essential when building an 840,000 sq. ft. project bordered by a restaurant less than 24 inches away.
 During pre-construction, our team identified a variety of solutions to minimize construction inconvenience to neighbors, keep the project progressing, and maximize value for our client.

-2. Understand Recent Zoning and Regulatory Compliance Standards
+2. Understand Recent Zoning and Regulatory Compliance Standards in Nashville

 It’s essential to understand Nashville’s building code and zoning requirements for any commercial development.
 This is especially true for mixed-use projects in Nashville, as city officials set new regulations and standards to ensure the safety and quality of buildings.